Ryuutan/ryuutan.github.io/Da plan.md

 - Hide resources until they are unlocked
 -

-yeah i should before i awaken in a cart somewhere, see ya in the morn we will work on this more ✓✓✓✓
+yeah i should before i awaken in a cart somewhere, see ya in the morn we will work on th is more ✓✓✓✓

 ## OS plan